caronc/apprise-api/README.md

 ### Tagging

-Leveraging tagging is one of the things that makes Apprise great.
+Tagging is one of the things that makes Apprise super handy and easy to use.
 Not only can you group one or more notifications together (all sharing the same tag), but you can assign multiple tags to the same URL and trigger it through crafted and selected tag expressions.

 |  Example              | Effect                         |
 | --------------------- | ------------------------------ |